apache/kvrocks/README.md

 - Replication, async replication using binlog like MySQL
 - High Available, supports redis sentinel to failover when master or slave was failed
 - Codis Protocol, the user can use the codis proxy and dashboard to manage the kvrocks

+> Thanks for @smartlee and the trip.com designer contributes the kvrocks logo for us

 ## Who uses kvrocks